 Learn from expert instructors and hands-on assignments

-Work in teams to build real products for real clients
+Work in teams to build products

 Code along live with industry professionals